proximax-storage/java-xpx-chain-sdk/CONTRIBUTING.md

-# Contributing to java-xpx-catapult-sdk
+# Contributing to java-xpx-chain-sdk

-First off, thank you for considering contributing to java-xpx-catapult-sdk.
+First off, thank you for considering contributing to java-xpx-chain-sdk.
-It’s people like you that make java-xpx-catapult-sdk such a great tool.
+It’s people like you that make java-xpx-chain-sdk such a great tool.

-java-xpx-catapult-sdk is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into java-xpx-catapult-sdk itself.
+java-xpx-chain-sdk is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into java-xpx-chain-sdk itself.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return,